 Sussex November Meeting

 Our own chapter members will showcase their experiences at our November event.
 First, we will have two short slide shows exploring the gardens of Steve Jasiecki and Len Walk.
-Then, ...
+Then, we will open the floor for a Show & Tell exercise (back by popular demand) "What's Your Favorite Tool?"
+Steve and Len will tell us ...
 Read more

 The objective of Patchwork for Wildlife is to create a significant area of eco-friendly landscaping in a town by focusing on one yard at a time.
 Take a break from the hustle & bustle of the holiday season to learn about the impact this environmental improvement project had in the nearby Lake Como section of ...
 Read more

 Celebrate the holiday season with the Hudson Chapter!
-Create your own holiday classic style holiday wreath decoration – a beautiful fresh 16” evergreen wreath using various types of pine, cedar, ...
+Create your own holiday classic style holiday wreath decoration – a beautiful fresh 16” evergreen wreath using various types of pine, cedar, cypress, and holly.
+These contrasting greens will be wire-wrapped onto a metal form; making a long-lasting attractive display.
+Add decorative pine cones and a colorful ...
 Read more

 Native Plant Nursery Series This three-part series will teach participants how to grow native plants for chapter activities as well as their own use.
-The plan is to propagate about ...
+The plan is to propagate about 40 different species of native plants with each participant growing four species.
+All seeds and materials needed will be provided free of charge to participants.
+This ...
 Read more

 Winterberry